openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The OpenID Foundation (OIDF) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OIDF as the source of the material, but that such attribution does not indicate an endorsement by the OIDF.

 The technology described in this specification was made available from contributions from various sources, including members of the OpenID Foundation and others.
 Although the OpenID Foundation has taken steps to help ensure that the technology is available for distribution, it takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this specification or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any independent effort to identify any such rights.
 The OpenID Foundation and the contributors to this specification make no (and hereby expressly disclaim any) warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to this specification, and the entire risk as to implementing this specification is assumed by the implementer.
 The OpenID Intellectual Property Rights policy requires contributors to offer a patent promise not to assert certain patent claims against other contributors and against implementers.
 The OpenID Foundation invites any interested party to bring to its attention any copyrights, patents, patent applications, or other proprietary rights that may cover technology that may be required to practice this specification.

+# Use Cases

+## Resilience against Sudden or Planned Hosted OP Unavailability

+A hosted third-party provided OP's infrastructure may become unavailable or even destroyed due to natural disasters such as hurricanes, tsunamis and fires, or may be removed from service as a planned business decision.
+End-Users using Self-Issued OPs local to their environment, have lower chances of being simultaneously affected by such events.

+## Authentication at the Edge

+As internet-connected smartphones have risen in availability, traditionally in-person interactions and services have begun to be optimized with digital alternatives.
+These services often have requirements for digital authentication and for other identity credentials.
+Self-Issued OPs can provide this authentication directly, without needing to delegate to remote, hosted OPs.
+This potentially allows for increased efficiency as well as allowing for authentication in environments which may have reduced connectivity.

+## Authentication and Presentations of User Claims without the involvement of the Issuer

+The RP can directly receive the issuer-signed claims about the End-User from the Self-Issued OP, without talking to the Issuer.
+This prevents the Issuer from knowing where the End-User is presenting these issuer-signed claims.
+In this use-case, obtaining and potentially storing the issuer-signed credentials is the Self-Issued OP's responsibility using specifications such as [@!OIDC4VP].

+## Sharing Claims (e.g. VC) from Several Issuers in One Transaction

+When End-Users apply to open a banking account online, in most countries, they are required to submit scanned versions of the required documents.
+These documents are usually issued by different authorities, and are hard to verify in a digital form.
+A Self-issued OP directly representing the End-User may have access to a greater set of such information for example in the format of Verifiable Credentials, while a traditional OP may not have a business relationship which enables access to such a breadth of information.
+Self-Issued OPs could aggregate claims from multiple sources, potentially in multiple formats, then release them within a single transaction to a Relying Party.
+The Relying Party can then verify the authenticity of the information to make the necessary business decisions.

+## Aggregation of Multiple Personas under One Self-Issued OP

+End-Users often use several hosted OpenID Providers for different Relying Parties.
+Some of the reasons to do this is to separate a work-related persona from a personal persona or to prevent the RPs from correlating their activities by using the same OP.

+The usage of multiple OPs can create friction later, as the End-User may return later having forgotten which OP they used for the Relying Party.
+A single Self-Issued OP can be chosen by the End-User based on its capability to meet specific needs and privacy concerns.

+## Identifier Portability

+With a hosted third-party provider, a user identifier used at the RP is assigned by the third-party, while with a Self-Issued OP, a user identifier can be created by an application locally controlled by the End-User.
+This would allow the End-User to maintain the relationship with the RP while minimizing the third-party influence, as long as the End-User can keep control of the Self-Issued identifier.

+## Cloud Wallet

+End-Users may decide to store their credentials in a cloud wallet, in order to be able to access her existing credentials across devices without hazzle (e.g. no need to re-obtain credentials after changing phone).
+A cloud wallet is an applicatication that is not hosted entirely locally on the End-User's device, but has cloud-based components and is capable of hosting backend endpoints.
+Such a wallet can protect the user's credental on a high security level.
+It may, for example, utilize hardware security modules to protect the user's keys from cloning and replay.
+Since there is a backend involved and endpoints can be exposed, a cloud wallet can utilize the OpenID Connect authorization code flow, which allows verifier and wallet to mutually authenticate and exchange date via a direct HTTPS protected connection.

+A cloud wallet may utilize a native user experience, it may also (in addition or exclusively) offer a web based experience, which can be used on any device without the need for an app installation.
+This also means such a wallet can always use the more secure on-device flow instead of the cross-device flow.
+End-user authentication can be implemented using roaming authenticators or a private protocol with an authentication app.

 # Document History